iAsig/idnx-validator/README.md

 - `validateIDNV('YourVehicleIDHere')`

 ## License
-IDNX-Validator is open-source and available under [LICENSE].
+IDNX-Validator is open-source and available under [LICENSE](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.